2005 WNBA Finals

 The 2005 WNBA Finals was the best-of-five championship series for the 2005 season of the Women's National Basketball Association (WNBA).
 The Sacramento Monarchs, top-seeded champions of the Western Conference, defeated the Connecticut Sun, top-seeded champions of the Eastern Conference, three games to one in a best-of-five series.
-This was Sacramento's first title.
+This was Sacramento's first and only title, as the franchise later folded in 2009.

 The Monarchs made their first appearance in the Finals in franchise history.
 The Sun appeared in the Finals for the second straight time after having lost to Seattle in 2004.

 Going into the series, neither team had won a WNBA championship.
 The Houston Comets hold the record with four championships won.

 The Sun's 26–8 record gave them home court advantage over Sacramento (25–9).

 Road to the finals

 Regular season series

 The Sun won the regular season series against the Monarchs:

 Game summaries

 All times listed below are Eastern Daylight Time.